azat-co/practicalnode/chapter4/chapter4.md

 ## Mixins

-Mixins are functions that take parameters and produce some HTML.
+*Mixins* are functions that take parameters and produce some HTML.
 They are super cool because they allow you reuse boatloads of code if used correctly.
 The declaration syntax is `mixin name(param, param2,...)`, and the usage is `+name(data)`.
-For example, here I define a `row` and `table` mixins which I use later with real data from arrays:
+For example, here I define `row` and `table` mixins, which I use later with real data from arrays:

 ```pug
 mixin row(items)